Barra Mansa, Pantanal, Brazil

 Take a Break: The wetlands are beautiful to explore on horseback.
 For a chilled afternoon, the swimming pool is the perfect spot.
-You might be distracted by the cacophony of over 250 bird species that call the wetlands home, decorating the skies with splashes of colour.
+You might be distracted by the cacophony of over 250 bird species that call the wetlands home.

 What’s the Catch: Fly-fishing for sea-trout on the Rio Grande.

-Wow Factor: Extraordinary scenery of snow-capped mountain peaks and crystalline lakes, immense glaciers and windswept steppe.
+Wow Factor: Extraordinary scenery of snow-capped mountains and crystalline lakes, immense glaciers and windswept steppe.

 Whatever the Weather: For sport fishing in Tierra del Fuego, travel November – April.

-Take a Break: This wilderness is calling out to be explored.
-Take an expedition across ice fields, or hop into the saddle and ride from estancia to estancia enjoying beautiful scenery.
+Take a Break: The Tierra del Fuego wilderness calls out to be explored.
+Take an expedition across the ice fields, or hop in the saddle and ride from estancia to estancia.